farhatlamia/Terraform-Basic/README.md

 Terraform files:
-.terraform=> terraform init create this, it installs all plugins necessary for the code to run. terraform.tfstate=> whenever we create any resource terraform stores that in this state file
+.terraform=> terraform init create this, it installs all plugins necessary for the code to run. terraform.tfstate=> whenever we create any resource terraform stores that in this state file.

 # Project Step:
-1.Create vpc
+1.Create vpc.
-2.Create internet gateway
+2.Create internet gateway.
-3.Create custom route table
+3.Create custom route table.
-4.Create a subnet
+4.Create a subnet.
-5.Associate subnet with route table
+5.Associate subnet with route table.
-6.Create security group to allow port 22,88,443 7.Create a network interface with an IP in the subnet that was created in step 4 8.Assign an elastic IP to the network interface created in step 7 9.Create ubuntu server and install/enable apache2
+6.Create security group to allow port 22,88,443.
+7.Create a network interface with an IP in the subnet that was created in step 4.
+8.Assign an elastic IP to the network interface created in step 7.
+9.Create ubuntu server and install/enable apache2.

 Terraform state commands:

-$terraform state list => output will be all states you created
+$terraform state list => output will be all states you created.
-$terraform state show (put name of a state) => will provide details of any particular state
+$terraform state show (put name of a state) => will provide details of any particular state.

-If you want to destroy one particular resource=> $terraform destroy -target (resource name) If you want to deploy one particular resource=> $terraform apply -target (resource name)
+If you want to destroy one particular resource=> $terraform destroy -target (resource name).
+If you want to deploy one particular resource=> $terraform apply -target (resource name).

 Terraform Variable:
-1.If you don't assign value of a variable, after running terraform apply it will ask for value 2.You can assign value of a variable through command line: $terraform apply -var “value” 3.You can assign value of a variable by creating a separate file named terraform.tfvars 4.You can change name of .tfvars file by mentioning it through command line
+1.If you don't assign value of a variable, after running terraform apply it will ask for value.
+2.You can assign value of a variable through command line: $terraform apply -var “value”.
+3.You can assign value of a variable by creating a separate file named terraform.tfvars.
+4.You can change name of .tfvars file by mentioning it through command line.